simonreich/seminar-notifier/README.md

 supervisor-post: [1]
 ```

-The supervisor of a talk will receive a mail ` day after ther talk imilar to `student-post`.
+The supervisor of a talk will receive a mail 1 day after ther talk, similar to `student-post`.
 The files `template/supervisor-post-1.txt.jinja` must exist and be readable.

 Example: "Dear Supervisor, please remember to upload the slides of your student's talk and hand in your grading sheet until ..."